rglara/rglara.github.io/README.md

   1. `gem install bundler`
   1. `bundle install` (or `bundle update`, if this isn't your first time)
   1. `bundle exec jekyll serve`
+    1. Append `--drafts` for serving drafts folder
+    1. NOTE: Jekyll automatically updates when changes to its folder are made, but only on the guest VM.
+Making changes from the host on the shared `/vagrant` folder does not trigger a Jekyll refresh.

 # License
 The blog content (posts, drafts, branding) are copyright Greg Lara.
 You may not reuse anything therein without my permission (all rights reserved).

 Images or other resources included from outside sources are attributed to their respective owners.
+Some images obtained from https://pixabay.com/.

 Other content generated here (for development or infrastructure purposes) are licensed under the MIT license (http://opensource.org/licenses/MIT).